 Transcendental meditation works for the spiritually-inclined, skeptics, and nonbelievers alike – no dogma necessary.
 Cornell researchers published a curious article showcasing how practitioners, over the span of five months, watched a marked improvement in their creative skills.
 However, this did not apply to verbal acumen, though they were more mentally flexible and figurative.

-In a finding sure to anti-delight video game detractors, the ubiquitous pastime does benefit players beyond heightened eye-hand coordination skills.
-Much like other interactive technologies, they encourage innovative thinking and problem solving through puzzles and other challenges.
+In a finding sure to delight video game enthusiasts, this ubiquitous pastime does benefit players beyond heightened eye-hand coordination skills.
+Much like other interactive technologies, video games — played in moderation — encourage innovative thinking and problem solving through puzzles and other challenges.
 The most creative individuals also ended up the most negative (which shouldn’t be a surprise considering the anger link) and more lethargic.

 Similar to anger, sarcasm and its ilk also influence devotees and their peers to start approaching tasks with a broader imagination and innovation.
 Interestingly enough, though, while feeling anger bolsters the brain, witnessing it held the exact opposite effect.
 These findings come courtesy of Ella Miron-Spektor’s team, who published them in Journal of Applied Psychology.

 Pick up absurdist – or at least whimsical – literature during creative dry periods for a generous dose of inspiration.
 A collaboration between University of California, Santa Barbara’s Travis Proulx and University of British Columbia’s Steven J. Heine exposed participants to Franz Kafka’s short stories, discovering that the writer’s techniques promoted pattern recognition and novel thinking.
 Both of these abilities prove necessary when whipping up the most creative projects possible; plus, Kafka also happens to totally rule, so everyone wins.